Annett Wolf: 1962–1976

 During her years at Danmarks Radio, she directed numerous in-depth profiles and interviews, often shot on location: Ord et Mord uden M (1972), an essay about the Danish poet Ivan Malinowski, The World of Jerry Lewis (1972) filmed in Sweden on the set of the unreleased film The Day the Clown Cried, The World of Peter Ustinov (1973), filmed in Geneva, The World of Peter Sellers (1975), filmed in Nice and The World of Dave Allen (1975), the profile of the Irish satirist Dave Allen.
-The long-form interview became Wolf’s trademark, which news reporter Joan Crosby summarized for the Oakland Tribune:
+The long-form interview became Wolf's trademark, which news reporter Joan Crosby summarized for the Oakland Tribune:

-Her admiration for the Belgium singer and lyricist Jacques Brel let her to the in-depth profile The World of Jacques Brel (1972), shot in Knokke-le-Zoute in Flanders.
-Fascinated with the history of the French song, she often visited Paris where she directed The World of Barbara (1972), a portrait of the French singer Barbara, and Le Temps de Vivre (1974), a three-part documentary series recording the history of French songs and ballades from the 1920s to the 1970s.
+Her admiration for the Belgian singer and lyricist Jacques Brel led her to the in-depth profile The World of Jacques Brel (1972), shot in Knokke-le-Zoute in Flanders.
+Fascinated with the history of the French song, she often visited Paris where she directed The World of Barbara (1972), a portrait of the French singer Barbara, and Le Temps de Vivre (1974), a three-part documentary series recording the history of French songs and ballads from the 1920s to the 1970s.
 The series includes original interviews with, among others, Georges Brassens, Michel Simon, Bruno Coquatrix, Serge Reggiani, Pierre Seghers, Jacques Brel, Barbara, Michel Piccoli, Georges Moustaki, Gilbert Bécaud, Serge Gainsbourg, Jane Birkin, Yves Montand, and Claude François.
 Her productions received critical acclaim in the national daily newspapers Politiken and Berlingske Tidende.

 In 1976, she decided to take a one-year leave of absence from Danmarks Radio and went to Hollywood.
 With an American crew, she shot Jack Lemmon - A Twist of Lemmon, an-in-depth profile of Jack Lemmon, followed by The World of Alfred Hitchcock and Telly Savalas Alias Theo Kojak.
 That same year came Hurray for Hollywood, a three-part series on Hollywood and the American film industry featuring Robert Evans, John Schlesinger, Dustin Hoffman, John Cassavetes, Steven Spielberg, Michael Schultz, John Frankenheimer, Norman Jewison, Richard D. Zanuck and David Brown.
 This series of shows was produced in cooperation with Danmarks Radio.

 1977–1990

 In 1977, director Dwight Hemion and producer Gary Smith were commissioned by the CBS television network to produce a one-hour special, Elvis in Concert.
-The show became Elvis Presley’s final tour.
-Wolf was hired to cover all the behind the scenes activities and to interview Elvis’s fans.
-She also interviewed Elvis Presley’s father Vernon Presley.
+The show became Elvis Presley's final tour.
+Wolf was hired to cover all the behind the scenes activities and to interview Elvis's fans.
+She also interviewed Elvis Presley's father Vernon Presley.
 The show was aired October 3, 1977—two months after Elvis Presley's death.

-In 1978 Wolf decided to settle permanently in Los Angeles.
+In 1978, Wolf decided to settle permanently in Los Angeles.
 She wrote, produced and directed the documentary Jaws 2 – the making-of for the producers Richard D. Zanuck and David Brown.